 I am a PhD Fellow at the Department of Business and Politics at Copenhagen Business School (CBS).
 I hold a Master of Science degree in International Business and Politics from CBS.
-Before I joined CBS as a PhD Fellow, I have worked for KPMG and the Ministry of Finance in Denmark.
+Before joining CBS as a PhD Fellow, I worked for KPMG and the Ministry of Finance in Denmark.

 My research looks at processes of international tax governance in order to identify key actors and dynamics of change and stability.
-My aim is to foster a better understanding of how and why global economic and fiscal governance emerges and transforms.
-Using this knowledge, I also hope to inform and strengthen national and international tax policy.
+My aim is to strengthen our understanding of how and why global economic and fiscal governance emerges and transforms.